PureDark/BSDarthMaul/README.md

 ```

 # Leaderboards
-Turnning on Darh Maul Mode resulting in a separated leaderboard.
+Turnning on Darh Maul Mode results in a separated leaderboard.

 AutoDetect now only works in no-fail/party mode for this particular reason.